NuSkooler/enigma-bbs/UPGRADE.md

 [file a issue on GitHub](https://github.com/NuSkooler/enigma-bbs/issues).

 # 0.0.9-alpha to 0.0.10-alpha
+* Security related files such as private keys and certs are now looked for in `config/security` by default.

 # 0.0.8-alpha to 0.0.9-alpha
 * Development is now against Node.js 10.x LTS.
 Follow your standard upgrade path to update to Node 10.x before using 0.0.9-alpha!